AdobeDocs/experience-manager-guides.en/help/product-guide/guides-ui-extensions/getting-started/migrating-extensions-new-editor.md

 ### Rewrite the handler body

-Handlers usually read the selection and mutate a node — migrate those off the DOM.
+Handlers usually read the selection and mutate a node, migrate those off the DOM.

 ## Migrate reads (DOM → `runUtil`)